smartdevicelink/sdl_evolution/proposals/0300-Voice-Assistant-App-Service.md

 1. In the original proposal, a voice assistant app service was much more involved.
 It would actually be given VR synonyms provided by other SDL apps to build out VR grammars and actions.
 This version keeps things much simpler and allows more apps to be voice assistants.
 2. Classifying this service as a Voice Recognition service with a capability of being an assistant in the manifest.
 That way it becomes a little less cloudy of what the service does.
 The change would be easy to make if the SDLC decides that is a better option to go.
 3. Adding the ability to have temporary active services for this service type.
 This would then allow apps that just want to use VR while in the foreground to use services.
 This introduced a lot of complexity that was not necessary in the end.
 4. During the revisions period, it was found that the `OnVoiceSessionStarted` notification should be changed to a request/response pair instead, named `InitiateVoiceSession`.
 This will allow any app that receives the request to respond with unhandled voice data.
-This will be important for the navigation use case where it is the app to start the voice session. this would also remove the param for the `VoiceAssistantServiceData` struct.
+This will be important for the navigation use case where it is up to the app to start the voice session.
+This would also remove the param for the `VoiceAssistantServiceData` struct.